 ### Section 1: Grassland Birds in Ontario

-Grassland birds, birds that nest on the ground in grassland only, play a crucial role in Ontario's biodiversity.
-These are migratory birds that nest in Canada and the and spend the rest of the year in the south.
-For the past 50 years, we have witnessed alarming declines for grassland bird populations in Ontario, like the Bobolink (80%), Eastern Meadowlark (84%), and Grasshopper Sparrow (79%), contributing to an overall 53% decrease in North America.
-With growing concern due to significant population declines, multiple species were listed as at risk.
+Obligate grassland birds, species that nest exclusively in grassland, are an important part of Ontario's biodiversity.
+These migratory birds nest in Canada and the USA, and winter in the south.
+Over the past 50 years, grassland bird populations have declined markedly in Ontario.
+Bobolink, Eastern Meadowlark, and Grasshopper Sparrow populations declined by 80%, 84%, and 79%, respectively, contributing to an overall 53% decrease for grassland bird populations in North America.
+All three of these species are now listed as at risk.

 Bobolink and eastern meadowlark listed as Threatened in Canada and Ontario; Grasshopper sparrow listed as Special Concern in Canada and Ontario